nxp-imx-support/app-network-ml/Readme.md

 Now, you can access the report webpage by `http://<board_ip>:5000` in your PC browser.

-**Notice:** The model has concept drift problem, so different training sets should be used to update the model for different network environments.
+By the way, the model has concept drift problem, so different training sets should be used to update the model for different network environments.

+## Notice
+The demo is based on this paper:

+> Lotfollahi, Mohammad, et al. "Deep packet: A novel approach for encrypted traffic classification using deep learning."
+Soft Computing 24.3 (2020): 1999-2012.